adamzapasnik/vscode-elixir-test-explorer/README.md

 ## Features

 Shows Elixir tests in a sidebar.
+Scans all your elixir projects in your workspace.

 **NOTE:** It also works with a multi-workspace environment.